 If you've got a tween or teen, why not take in the spectacle at the Gravesend Inn Haunted Hotel, a theme-park-quality haunted house put on by the theatrical troupe at City Tech.

-Attend the Spooky City Halloween Party at the Museum of the City of New York with mask making and a mildly haunted trick-or-treat trail through the galleries.
+Attend the Spooky City Halloween Party at the Museum of the City of New York with mask making and a mildly haunted trick-or-treat and scavenger hunt through the galleries.

 Head to Randall's Island Park, in costume, to collect treats, craft masks or treat bags, and pose for pictures with a fall backdrop.